chavindsilva/MEDS1001/Appendix D - Certifications/README.txt

 // Pre-Script Level 1 Biomechanics & Resistance Training

-  “How muscles behave when they move from origin to insertion.”
+  “How muscles behave when they move from origin to insertion”

   Organises the regions of shoulder, hip and spine in order to create a workable biomechanical model of the human body.